 Just below the site of the old castle, on Carrer Santa Marta, you’ll find some cool street art; images of the casas pintadas juxtaposed just below the real thing.

 Take a walk along Carrer de Pal (below) just off Carrer Costera del Mar.
 The name “Pal” translates as a place where ropes are repaired; this street and the parallel Callejon de Pal were long and straight and so ideal for the job.
-Rope and net making was a major industry here in the 19th century; fishing nets and ships’ cables made from hemp in La Vila were used throughout Spain.
+Rope and net making was a major industry here in the 18th and 19th centuries.
+It’s estimated that 400 families worked in the trade; fishing nets and ships’ cables made from hemp in La Vila were used throughout Spain.

 They were making fishing nets in La Vila even in Roman times; remains of a Roman net factory were excavated in 2005 on the outskirts of town.
 Back then, nets were made from the esparto grass you can see growing wild in the countryside around La Vila.
 There’s still one net factory left in Villajoyosa; they’ve been in business since 1778, though these days, the raw material is synthetic.

-Stroll up Carrer Major to the archway of the town hall (Ajuntament, see pic below).
+Stroll up Carrer Major to the archway of the town hall (Ajuntament).
 Just off to your left across the pretty Placa Moreres square is the old Hospital de Pobres (Poor Hospital).
 The plaque outside tells how it looked after pilgrims who landed here in La Vila port before starting the 1,128 km Camino de Santiago across Spain to the shrine of St James at Santiago de Compostela in Galicia.
 It’s now restored as a youth centre.
 Modern-day pilgrims can get their Camino de Santiago “passport” (credencial del peregrino) stamped at La Placeta bar in the Plaza Castelar.

 Head through the town hall arch and turn right at the top of Carrer Major into the Placa Iglesia.
 The church itself was built for strength rather than elegance; it was an integral part of the fortifications of the old town.
 It’s not always open to visitors though.